NTU-FRELab/fish-flow/README.md

     * Comment: Comments were written while labeling fish in stereo videos.
 Cf: fish species that is hard to be correctly identified to species level.
 S: fish schools.
 Five or six individuals were measured and averaged to represent the lengths of all individuals within the entire school.
 The number behind "S" denotes different fish schools in each transect, resetting to 1 at the start of each new transect.
     * a: Fish bayesian length-weight growth coefficient.
 Data from curated FishBase data *(Froese and Pauly 2025)*.
     * b: Fish bayesian length-weight growth coefficient.
 Data from curated FishBase data *(Froese and Pauly 2025)*.
     * MaxSizeTL: Maximum recorded fish total length.
 Unit: Centimeter.
-Data from curated FishBase data *(Froese and Pauly 2025)* and National Taiwan University Museum speciments.
+Data from curated FishBase data *(Froese and Pauly 2025)* and National Taiwan University Museum specimens.
     * Diet: Fish diets were divided into seven categories based on FishBase *(Froese and Pauly 2025)* and the dataset compiled by *Morais and Bellwood (2018)*.
-The abbreviations of the dietary groups are as follows:
+The dietary groups are abbreviated as follows:

       | Abbreviation | Full name                   |
       |--------------|-----------------------------|